Backends¶

 Unit conventions¶

 q2mm.models.units).
-Each engine converts internally as needed:
+Each backend converts internally as needed:

 | Quantity | Canonical Unit | Convention |